yberrada/MongoDBAtlasDeveloperDay/README.md

 - From the Atlas Aggregation builder, export the pipeline to Python syntax by clicking on **EXPORT TO LANGUAGE**.
 - Make sure to copy the pipeline code.
 - Go back to the python project and locate `search.py` file.
 - The python code is only missing the aggregation pipeline.
+- Add the pipeline and change the `query` of the aggregation pipeline to take the result of the encoder as a query rather than hardcoding the vector value
-Paste it and test your code:
+- Test your code:
 ```python3 search.py -q "When was automated processing founded"```
 - Other Questions to test your code with can be:
   - "Who did Henry Taub found Automatic Payrolls with"